openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

         including dependencies.
 One logout later, you should see Enlightenment as a new session type in your *DM.

-Have a lot of fun and share your experiencesâ€¦ I will test it after I get some
+Have a lot of fun and share your experiences… I will test it after I get some
         sleep.

 **Important Links**